-Of our approximately \$1.1 billion of debt outstanding as of December 31, 2002, approximately \$122 million bears interest at variable rates and is unhedged.
-Approximately \$41 million of that variable rate debt was paid in full in February 2003.
+Of our approximately \$1.3 billion of debt outstanding as of December 31, 2003, approximately \$359 million bears interest at variable rates and was unhedged.
+In January 2004, we purchased an interest rate swap for \$150 million of that variable rate debt thereby fixing the LIBOR portion of the interest rate on that debt through October 2006.
 We also may borrow additional funds at variable interest rates in the future.
 Increases in interest rates would increase our interest expense on our variable rate debt and reduce our cash flow, which could adversely affect our ability to service our debt and meet our other obligations and also could reduce the amount we are able to distribute to our shareholders.
 Although we have in the past and may in the future enter into hedging arrangements or other transactions as to a portion of our variable rate debt to limit our exposure to rising interest rates, the amounts we are required to pay under the variable rate debt to which the hedging or similar arrangements relate may increase in the event of non-performance by the counterparties to any of our hedging arrangements.
-In addition, an increase in market interest rates may lead purchasers of our securities, both debt and preferred, to demand a higher annual yield, which could adversely affect the market price of our outstanding debt securities and preferred shares.
+In addition, an increase in market interest rates may lead purchasers of our securities, both debt and preferred, to demand a higher annual yield, which could adversely affect the market price of our outstanding debt securities and preferred shares and the cost of issuing additional debt securities or preferred shares.